 Real work is where the candidate is engaged in activities that contribute to the aims of the organisation by whom they are employed.
-For example in paid employment or working in a voluntary capacity or work placement.
+For example, in paid employment or working in a voluntary capacity.

-Where the candidate's performance is assessed in the workplace, this evidence should naturally occur within the candidate's work role.
+Where the candidate's performance is assessed in the workplace, this evidence should naturally occur in the candidate's work role.
 This will include the candidate's application of knowledge.
-This principle will apply to competence units.
-Simulation is not permitted for any competence units within this qualification.
+This principle will apply to all competence units.
+Simulation is not permitted for any competence units in this qualification.